 Depending on the circumstances in which your loved one died and the exact type of wrongful act, surviving family members may be able to pursue legal claims against various individuals, such as government agencies, employees, companies, and individuals.
 For example, if your family members suffered a fatal auto accident while riding a bike; you can potentially sue the driver who ran a red light and the municipality that failed to provide a safe area for cyclists.

-What Are the Benefits of Hiring Our Phoenix Wrongful Death Attorney?
+What Are the Benefits of Hiring a Wrongful Death Attorney in Phoenix?

 If you decide to pursue a wrongful death action, you must show the court that the defendant acted negligently and that these actions directly caused the fatality.
 During a free consultation with the wrongful death attorneys at MDK Law Group, we review your case to determine whether negligence may have led to the fatal accident.
 Suppose you decide to hire us to pursue legal compensation by filing a wrongful death lawsuit.
 In that case, we will gather and analyze evidence about the case to advocate for a fair settlement.